jozefg/blog/posts/2015-01-09-constructivism.md

 proofs that no one will ever look at or try to understand beyond some random mechanical proof assistant!

-*Thanks to Jon Sterling and Darryl McAdam's for the advice and insight*
+*Thanks to Jon Sterling and Darryl McAdams for the advice and insight*